Understanding Fiber Internet

 Faster Speeds & Higher Bandwidth

-Fiber internet is known for being faster than cable.
+This network medium is known for being faster than cable.
 Due to it relying on light to transmit data instead of electricity, fiber has a much higher bandwidth capacity.
 This means that while playing games, streaming movies, or just browsing the web, fiber provides quick speeds and a smooth online experience

 Count on a strong and consistent connection with fiber optic internet.
-Fiber Internet is often built underground, protecting the connection from outside forces such as power lines and inclement weather.
+Fiber is often built underground, protecting the connection from outside forces such as power lines and inclement weather.

-Comparing Fiber Internet With Other Options
+Comparing Fiber With Other Options

 Digital Subscriber Line (DSL)